troycomi/intermediate-vim/6_pytest_output/README.md

 ```

 Try out the visual substitute to change tabs to commas
-by reading in the output with `:r output.tsv`:
+by reading in the output with `:r output.tsv` in the space
+below, then selecting the new block of text with `vip` and
+then running the substitute command:
 ```

 ```